TSandfeld/02805_imdb.github.io/Website.md

 Again, it does not seem that the sentiment of the scripts has much to do with the rating of the actor.
 This does make sense as some of the most proclaimed actors in the world are very versatile when it comes to genres.
 Tom Hanks, Rober De Niro and Brad Pitt all star in various genres and are renowned actors.

 ## <a name="download-sets"></a> Download Datasets
-So our dataset mainly comprises of a dataset from [kaggle.com](https://www.kaggle.com/deepmatrix/imdb-5000-movie-dataset)
+So our dataset mainly comprises of [this zip file](https://dl.dropboxusercontent.com/s/pjqoqyp17ojeou5/Dataset%20IMDb.zip?dl=0) (direct link) of various .pickles files and the Kaggle set.

+However we also used IMDbPY so please install that [package](http://imdbpy.sourceforge.net/) as well if you intend to work with our code.

 ## References